-Interesting details: According to one family member, these ginkgos were planted by the Wisners, probably early in their residency.
+According to one family member, these ginkgos were planted by the Wisners, probably early in their residency.
 Ginkgo biloba has been around in more or less its current form for some 270 million years (the Permian period – before the age of dinosaurs!), and is considered to be an example of a living fossil.
 Six ginkgos survived the atomic explosion in Hiroshima and are still alive today.
-Many non-irradiated ginkgos are very long-lived, with some specimens claimed to be thousands of years old (claims of extreme age in trees should always be subjected to a healthy skepticism).
-Extremely old ginkgos form strange pendant protuberances on their branches, called chi-chis, Japanese for breasts.
+Many non-irradiated ginkgos are very long-lived, with some specimens claimed to be thousands of years old (claims of extreme age in trees should always be subject to healthy skepticism).
+Extremely old ginkgos form strange pendant protuberances on their branches called chi-chis, which is Japanese for breasts.
 The fruit is edible, but smells like rotting food or vomit.
 Try researching ginkgos to uncover even more remarkable facts about these fascinating trees.

 4. Franklin Tree